IconicShark3/ColinMills/_posts/2023-05-01-AP_computers_networks.md

 - OS: Windows 11 H22

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices:
+- Input devices: Allows for the user to interact with the system.(keyboard / mouse)
-- Output devices:
+- Output devices: Allows for the system to interact with the user. (monitor / speakers)
-- Program File:
+- Program File: Execuatble file that is usable by a computer. (web browser / games)
-- Program Code:
+- Program Code: The code in a program that tells the computer what to do. (python / javascript / c++)
-- Processes:
+- Processes: the use of a section of code. (search / sort)
-- Ports:
+- Ports: An endpoint for in and outgoing internet traffic.
+(8000 / 25565)
-- Data File:
+- Data File: A dile with a specific type of data and format.
-- Inspect Running Code:
+- Inspect Running Code: In a browser, right click and choose inspect to see the code that is constructing the website you are looking at
-- Inspect Variables:
+- Inspect Variables: See the variables that are being used and what their values are.
+Useful for debugging.

 ### The Internet
 > Watch/review College Board Daily Video for 4.1.1